-Wade Ebersole joined Denver Health in 2015 and has served as the Director of Support Services and the Associate Chief Operating Officer.
-As COO, Wade partners extensively with physician and nurse leadership to ensure high-quality, efficient operations throughout the Denver Health system.
-Prior to joining Denver Health, Wade was the Assistant Medical Center Director of the VA San Diego Healthcare System where he oversaw multiple departments, including support services, patient experience and ambulatory operations.
+Wade Ebersole joined Denver Health in 2015 and has served in a number of roles, including the Interim Chief Operating Officer, Associate Chief Operating Officer and the Director of Support Services.
+As CAO, Ebersole partners extensively with key business leaders to ensure high-quality services are delivered to our key stakeholders.
+Prior to joining Denver Health, he served as the Assistant Medical Center Director of the VA San Diego Healthcare System where he had multi-departmental oversight for various business lines and key operations.
 He earned a Master of Health Administration from the University of Pittsburgh, Graduate School of Public Health and a BA in Business Administration from Goshen College.

 Executive Director of the Denver Health Foundation

 Linda Ford has more than 30 years' experience in fundraising and leadership at medical centers in Colorado and across the nation.
 She comes to Denver Health from her role as CEO of the Salinas Valley Memorial Hospital Foundation, a community health care system in California, where she has been responsible for all fundraising and development efforts.
 Prior to this role she successfully led organizations in raising millions of dollars in philanthropic donations.
 She has worked in a range of different health care organizations, including safety-net hospitals and academic medical centers.
 Significantly, Ford developed and led the $250M campaign to relocate the University of Colorado Hospital (now Anschutz Medical Campus) to the former Fitzsimmons Army Base.
 She led the team that successfully solicited a $25M gift from The Anschutz Foundation, the largest gift in Colorado history at the time, and increased University of Colorado Hospitals philanthropic efforts from $200,000 to $52M in five years.